pattonsgirl/Spring2022-CEG2350/Labs/Lab09/LabTemplate.md

 - Add your Makefile to your Lab09 folder in GitHub

-## Extra Credit - Multi-file Answers - Delete the section if not doing :)
+## Extra Credit - Dependent Answers - Delete the section if not doing :)

 - In the `ec` folder, add your:
   - source code files